An in-depth report on the causes, treatment, and prevention of menstrual disorders.

 Complications of endometrial ablation may include perforation of the uterus, injury to the intestine, hemorrhage, or infection.
 If heated fluid is used in the procedure, it may leak and cause burns.
 However, in general, the risk of complications is very low.

 Nearly all women have reduced menstrual flow after endometrial ablation, and nearly half of women have their periods stop.
 Some women, however, may continue to have bleeding problems and ultimately decide to have second ablation procedure or a hysterectomy.

 Hysterectomy is the surgical removal of the uterus.

 Heavy bleeding, often from fibroids, and pelvic pain are the reasons for many hysterectomies.
 However, with newer medical and surgical treatments available, hysterectomies are performed less often than in the past.

 In its support, hysterectomy, unlike drug treatments and less invasive procedures, cures menorrhagia completely, and most women are satisfied with the procedure.
-Less invasive hysterectomy procedures are also improving recovery rates and increasing satisfaction afterward.
+Less invasive ways of performing hysterectomy procedures such as vaginal approach, laparoscopic approach with or without robotic assistance, are also improving recovery rates and increasing satisfaction afterward.
 Still, any woman who is uncertain about a recommendation for a hysterectomy to treat fibroids or heavy bleeding should certainly seek a second opinion.

 Some women who have hysterectomies have their ovaries removed along with their uterus.
 Surgical removal of the ovaries is called an oophorectomy.
 A hysterectomy does not cause menopause but removal of both ovaries (bilateral oophorectomy) does cause immediate menopause.